-- Step 2 The PTZ control panel displays on the right of the interface. - Step 3 Click Linear Scan to start the linear scan and click it again to stop it. - Step 4 (Optional) Click Restore to clear the defined left limit and right limit data.
+Step 3 Click Linear Scan to start the linear scan and click it again to stop it.

+Step 4 (Optional) Click Restore to clear the defined left limit and right limit data.

 Reboot the camera to have the settings take effect.